 Doctors say breast milk or formula is all your child needs until about 6 months.
 After that, you can see if they are ready to add solid food to their diet.

 Before starting baby-led weaning, your little one should be able to:

-- Hold her head up
+- Hold their head up

-- Sit up mostly by herself
+- Sit up mostly by themselves

-- Bring her hands to her mouth
+- Bring their hands to their mouth